alcir/bkzones/stuff/README.md

 Print a list of all the ZFS file systems associated to all the virtual machines in a SmartOS global zone

 Usage \
-'''./listallvmzfs.sh [-s<0|1>] [-v] [-h]'''
+''./listallvmzfs.sh [-s<0|1>] [-v] [-h]''

    -v  : a little bit more verbose
    -s0 : for each ZFS filesystem (related to VMs) print also the snapshots -s1 : for each ZFS filesystem (related to VMs) print only the snapshots -h  : this help

 ## listavmszfs.sh